 Wedding Planning: What's Next?

-This guide is divided into four parts to make it really easy for you to find the information you need.
+This guide is divided into four parts to make it easier for you to find the information you need.

 YOUR WEDDING "MUST-HAVES"

-I know that wedding event insurance will probably not cover pandemics while under one.
-Still, you have so many other scenarios that can go belly up when you are planning an event 12 months in advance.
-Wedding cancellation insurance seems very reasonable as it can protect you against postponements as well.
+I know that wedding insurance will probably not cover pandemics while under one.
+Still, you have many other scenarios that can go belly up when you are planning an event 12 months in advance.
+Wedding cancellation insurance seems reasonable as it can protect you against postponements as well.

-The best wedding insurance companies offer policies that cover several common wedding misfortunes; for example, in case a guest gets hurt, things are stolen or lost, vendor problems, and liquor liability in addition to general liability, which covers unexpected situations out of your control.
+The best wedding insurance companies offer policies that cover several common wedding misfortunes; for example, in case a guest gets hurt, things are stolen or lost, vendor problems, and liquor liability.
+All in addition to general liability, which covers unexpected situations out of your control.

-I highly recommend you get one and have peace of mind about everything as wedding insurance can cover a lot of things throughout the whole wedding planning process, from cakes to rehearsal dinner.
+I highly recommend you get one and have peace of mind about everything.
+Keep in mind that wedding insurance can cover a lot of things throughout the whole wedding planning process, from cakes to rehearsal dinner.

 why wedding insurance is a good idea